 - Weight loss

-Modafinil is a newer generation stimulant only released in the last 2 dozen years.
+Modafinil is a newer generation stimulant only released in the last two dozen years.

 As new generations of drugs come out, one of the main things we see improvements on over the past generation is how “specific” they are.